dada-lang/dada/book/src/dyn_tutorial/sharing_xor_mutation.md

 {{#include ../caveat.md}}

-Sharing allows many variables to have equal access to the same object at the same time, but that comes with one key limitation: the `var` fields of that object become immutable!
+Sharing allows many variables to have equal access to the same object at the same time, but that comes with one key limitation: the fields of that object become immutable!

 ```
 class Point(x, y)

 async fn main() {
     p = Point(x: 22, y: 44).share
-    p.x += 1 // Exception!
+    p.x += 1 # Exception!
     print("The point is ({p.x}, {p.y})").await
 }
 ```